-- Fire Operations Forester and their Administrative Staff

-- Public Affair Officer

-- Communications and Technical Systems Coordinator

-- Strategic Planner

-- b.
-McGrath Facilities
+- Fire Operations Forester and their Administrative Staff - Public Affair Officer - Communications and Technical Systems Coordinator - Strategic Planner b.
+McGrath Facilities c.
+Kenai Interagency Dispatch Center d.
+Meals and Lodging

 The DNR is authorized to utilize the BLM's facilities and associated land at McGrath as a fire preparedness facility and is billed for the maintenance of those facilities.